AndiBrunner/dotnetcore-blog/blog.md

 ### Configure Visual Studio Code

-Maybe you are working behind a corporate proxy in this case you have to set the proxy settings in Visual Studio Code.
+Maybe you are working behind a corporate proxy.
+In this case you have to set the proxy settings in Visual Studio Code.
 You can do that by modifying the settings.json file under the menu item `File/Preferences/User Settings`:

 ```json